 For example, set the rollover size as 1 MB, name of the file target as target.log, and a date and time format of your choice.
-If the source service sends 5 MB to the file target, the file target first creates the target.log.<timestamp> file.
-When the size of target.log.<timestamp> reaches 1 MB, the target service rolls the file over.
+If the source service sends 5 MB to the file target, the file target first creates the target.log.<timestamp> reaches 1 MB, the target service rolls the file over.